Skip to main content

 • Automatic scale-to-zero after 5s inactivity, resume from standby under 25ms even after weeks.

-• Micro-VMs with full access to file system, processes and logs — and native support for Zero Data Retention (ZDR).
+• microVMs with full access to file system, processes and logs — and native support for Zero Data Retention (ZDR).

 • Preview URLs with your own custom domain.

-• Agents Hosting - Deploy your AI agents as serverless auto scalable endpoints.
+• Agents Hosting - Deploy your AI agents as serverless auto-scalable endpoints.
 Completely framework agnostic: just bring your code, Blaxel builds it and runs it for you.

-• Batch Jobs - Scalable compute engine designed for agents to schedule and execute many AI processing tasks in parallel in the background
+• Batch Jobs - Scalable compute engine designed for agents to schedule and execute many AI processing tasks in parallel in the background.

 • MCP Servers Hosting - Deploy custom tool servers on a fast-starting infrastructure to extend your agents’ capabilities.

-• Full observability — out-of-the-box
+• Full observability - out-of-the-box.

 A cloud built for agents

 Agents will transform how we work in the coming years.
 Traditional cloud providers weren’t designed to handle them and their one-size-fits-all architecture holds them back.
 We built Blaxel to fix that.
 Blaxel is a cloud where AI agents themselves are the primary users.
 All products are accessible through MCP servers, allowing agents to create and manage resources via tool calls.
 Blaxel provides agents with all the compute they need to scale and perform optimally: products like Sandboxes give them their own dedicated personal computer(s) / computing environments, while Batch Jobs enable them to schedule background tasks at scale.
+Building effectively on this cloud means embracing a few operational practices unique to how Blaxel works:

 • Similarly, while direct tool calls are possible, deploying separate MCP servers improves reusability, optimizes resources, and simplifies monitoring.
 Blaxel also optimizes placement globally when your serverless tool server needs to make multiple backend calls.